 - took the GI’s advice that “food didn’t matter,” but suppositories and medication would help

-- suppositories and medication didn’t help – they made me worse – I QUIT – all Colitis suppositories and medications forever
+- quickly realized that suppositories and medication didn’t help, in fact, they made me worse so I QUIT all Colitis suppositories and medications forever

-I stopped working with her shortly after because I was rapidly healing and she was moving.
+Finally, it was the direction that would begin my real healing journey forever.
+(I stopped working with her shortly after because I was rapidly healing and she was moving.)

 And it did.

-It is my absolutely PASSION to spread every single little bit of knowledge I have and have lived to women and people everywhere.
-If I can cut misery out of someone’s life in a fraction of the time it took me to finally get it, then this journey certainly has been worth it.
+It is my PASSION, my OBSESSION to spread every single little bit of knowledge I have and have lived to women and people everywhere.
+With that, I finally released the 3.0 (and final) version of The Gutsy Girl’s Bible: an approach to healing the gut because if I can cut misery out of someone’s life in a fraction of the time it took me to finally get it, then this journey certainly has been worth it.